 Judge Albright in the Waco Division has a standing order governing proceedings in patent cases that do require the core PLR disclosures.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Jason W. Wolff is a Principal in the Southern California office of Fish & Richardson.
-A member of the firm’s Litigation group, Mr. Wolff’s practice emphasizes intellectual property litigation and dispute resolution in areas involving electrical engineering and computer science.
-He previously worked in the patent group at Oracle...
+Jason W. Wolff is a principal in the Southern California office of Fish & Richardson P.C.
+A member of the firm’s litigation group, Mr. Wolff’s practice emphasizes intellectual property litigation and dispute resolution in areas involving electrical engineering and computer science.
+He previously worked in the patent group at Oracle Corp....

 Kayleigh McGlynn is a litigation associate in the Boston office of Fish & Richardson P.C.
 Kayleigh was previously a summer associate at Fish.

 During law school, Kayleigh served as the electronic supplement editor for the Boston College Law Review and editor-in-chief of the Boston College Intellectual Property &...

 Madelyn McCormick is an associate in the Southern California office of Fish & Richardson P.C.
 Ms. McCormick was previously a summer associate with Fish.
 Prior to joining Fish, Ms. McCormick served as a judicial intern to the Honorable Marianne B. Bowler, magistrate judge, of the U.S. District Court for the District of Massachusetts.